What will my child do all day at Zoo Camp?

 When will registration open?

-Registration for Zoo Camp will open on January 14 at 9am.
-Click here to register.
+Registration for Zoo Camp will open on January 10 at 9am.

 What is your cancellation policy?